UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 Who are you?
 ------------

 Despite the common myth of the lone programmer, most software development is a collaborative activity.
-As such, we encourage students in this program to work together whenever possible.
+As such, we encourage students in this class to work together whenever possible.

-As you will be working with your fellow students for the rest of the program, we'll take a couple minutes now to get to know each other.

-This is a lot harder to do online, but we'll try to make use of Zoom as best we can!
+You all have been working together for some time already, but we instructors don't know you yet.
+And particularly since this is an entirely online class -- maybe it's a good idea for you to reintroduce yourselves to each other as well.

-So we'll go around the zoom and introduce ourselves:
+So we'll go around the Zoom and introduce ourselves:

 Tell us a tiny bit about yourself:

 * Name
-* Programming background: what languages have you used?
-* Why do you want to learn Python?
+* Why did you want to learn Python?
-* What's your favorite coffee shop or bar -- or was, before the Pandemic.
+* What's one cool thing you learned about python last quarter?
+ - Or one thing you really want to learn this quarter?
+* Is there anything from last quarter that you are confused about that you want us to clarify?

-* What is your gitHub handle -- if you already have one.
+* What is your gitHub handle?
-  If not, send it to us when you get it: ``pythonCHB@gmail.com``

 Introduction to This Class
 ==========================

-The overall class is managed by a learning management system -- Canvas.
+As before, the overall class is managed in Canvas.
+You should all be familiar with that now.

-You should have gotten a link to the instance for the class sent to you.

-Is everyone "hooked up" to Canvas?
+Is everyone "hooked up" to the Canvas instance for this class?

-NOTE: I'm not a big Canvas fan: it's where to go to find assignments and get on the Zoom, etc, but much of our interaction will be via programming tools, like gitHub, rather than Canvas.
+NOTE: I'm not a big Canvas fan: it's where to go to find the readings and videos, get the links to the assignments and get on the Zoom, etc, but much of our interaction will be via MS Teams and programming tools, like gitHub, rather than Canvas.

+NOTE: It's UW policy that your assignments are uploaded to Canvas (as a zip file), so that there is a record of your work.
+But Luis and I will look exclusively at your PRs in gitHub Classroom to review your work.
+So do be sure to put a link in to the PR when you are ready for us to review.

+Due dates: You assignments are all due before the next class sessions (i.e. Tuesday at 6:00 pm) -- but we do encourage you to turn them in earlier, so we have time to review before the next class.

+In any case -- come to the next class prepared with questions, if you have them.

 Class Structure
 ---------------

+How will we spend this **three hour** sessions each week?

 We will be using a variation of a
 `"flipped classroom" <https://en.wikipedia.org/wiki/Flipped_classroom>`_
 for this class.

-This means that the "homework" will be reading, watching videos, coding, etc.

-And class time will be spent primarily coding:
+Class time will be spent primarily coding and addressing questions:

  * Still some lecture -- as little as possible
  * Lots of demos
- * Working on Coding Exercises:
+ * Working on the Exercises:
    - On your own, with us to help
    - In small groups (breakout groups on Zoom)
    - Instructor led.

-This means that you are expected to complete the reading (and video watching) BEFORE each class.
+This means that you are expected to complete the reading (and video watching) **before** each class.
 That way, we don't have to take class time introducing the basic material and can focus on questions and applying what you've read about.

 Interrupt us with questions -- please!